Home | About me | Contact | Privacy

 Tickets and reservations

 Like any major transportation service, the DB offers a myriad of tickets, fare schedules, and special deals.
 Even railway officials sometimes have problems navigating the Byzantine structure of the DB's ticketing options.
 To top it off, train travel in Germany, while a good value, can be a bit pricey, especially if you book at the last minute; good deals are usually available if you can book early.
-Fortunately, many tourists don't need to deal with this hassle as rail passes may be a better deal.
+Fortunately, many tourists don't need to deal with this hassle as rail passes are often a better deal.

 Passes